 Then, in the new year, I decided to commit to one of the 30-day programs offered on youtube.
 I’ve done them in other years, but never managed to finish during the 30 days.
 This time, I did.

 Now, yoga is a daily practice for me, whether for a half-hour, hour, or ten minutes.
 Most days it is yoga at home.
-If I want the full hour, I go to our local hot yoga studio.
+Some days in a studio, but most days at home.

 I’ve only been going to a studio since the spring.
 It was part of my new year’s goals to take some yoga workshops and classes.